alchemycodelab/201d-spring-2017/class-20-project-week-5/README.md

 # Class 20 -  Project Week: Milestone 5
 ## Presentation Day

-* Remember that you are required to attend the 301 presentations starting at 10:30a

 * Your presentations should take approximately **20 minutes**.

 * Have one team member track time, and help keep things moving forward.

 * Expect and be ready to answer questions at the end of your presentation.

 * Have fun!!